deestroy/SYSC-3010/README.md

 1.

 ### Installing Software
-1. Using our repository, clone the following files to the following Raspberry Pi's
+1. Using our repository, clone the following files to the following Raspberry Pi's.
+Make sure the files are located in the same directory.

 | RPI Controller: | RPI Server: | RPI Display:             |
 |-----------------|-------------|--------------------------|